SK-CERT/strangercall/README.md

 emulated device: **LG Smart TV** (by default)

 ## INSTALL (manual)
-1. `pip install -r requires.txt`
-2. rate limit the inbound UDP traffic with **iptables**:
+1. rate limit the inbound UDP traffic with **iptables**:
     - view and optionally edit port numbers for UPNP honeypot
     - run `bash rate_limit.sh`
-3. configure the honeypot in `config.ini` (rename or copy the default config from [config example](config.ini.example))
+2. configure the honeypot in `config.ini` (rename or copy the default config from [config example](config.ini.example))
-4. inspect and rename the description XML [file](description.xml.example) to `description.xml`
+3. inspect and rename the description XML [file](description.xml.example) to `description.xml`
-5. inspect and edit the `eventSubURL` elements in the XML if necessary
+4. inspect and edit the `eventSubURL` elements in the XML if necessary
     - [if changed] don't forget the change the UPNP port in the configuration file
+5. create python virtual environment
+6. `pip install .`

 ## Structure
 ### hon_ssdp.py